 Hospitality, one of the hardest-hit industries in the wake of COVID-19, is expected to struggle for some time to come.
-One emerging bright spot, however, is vacation ownership, according to Nordis clients that include Holiday Inn Vacation Clubs, Diamond Resorts and Bluegreen Vacations.
+One emerging bright spot, however, is vacation ownership, according to Nordis clients that include Holiday Inn Club Vacations, Diamond Resorts and Bluegreen Vacations.

 Ownership automatically confers more loyalty than transient guest stays at hotels and vacation rentals.
 But the timeshare companies did not depend on that fact to survive the pandemic.
 Rather, they moved quickly to leverage digital technologies, institute new procedures and communicate early and often with owners.